Skip to content

 • To restrict which marketplaces users may add, add strictKnownMarketplaces (an allowlist); add pluginTrustMessage to append an internal approval note to the trust prompt.

 Commit a .claude/settings.json to the repo.
-Anyone who opens the repo and trusts the folder is automatically prompted to install the marketplace and plugin — no admin rights, scoped to that repo:
+Anyone who opens the repo and trusts the folder is automatically prompted to install the marketplace and plugin, with no admin rights and scoped to that repo:

 {